dsluo-archive/csx730-vfs/README.md

 <hr/>

+## Where to Get Started?

+There are three major parts that you will need to get working.
+They can be summarized as follows:

+1. **Disk Image Organization:** How do you want to organize the superblock, inodes, and regular file data areas on the disk image?
+Once you have a plan, you can write some functions to do the following by interacting with the I/O controller: i) get/set superblock; ii) get/set/add/remove inodes; and iii) get/set/add/remove regular file data areas.
+This can be tricky as you are forced to read/write 4K-sized blocks with the I/O controller.
+This may impact your strategy for storing the inodes and data areas.
+Common implementations for both inode and data area allocation are: contiguous, linked, hashed, and indexed.
+You do not have to allocate the inodes and data areas using the same strategy -- in fact, the project description assumes that a single regular file's data is stored contiguously in the disk image.

+1. **Virtual Memory Organization:** How do you want to store the open file table in virtual memory?
+   You know that the same file can be open multiple times, each time with its own read/write offset.
+   You'll need to store this information in some kind of table in virtual memory.
+It's usually not as simple as an array of in-memory inodes -- this is because we want to keep track of free spots in the table.
+I recommend a struct that contains at least these things: i) used/free indicator;
+   ii) copy of the file's inode; iii) read/write offset; and iv) pointers to the prev/next free entry.
+   You can then employ a contiguous allocation strategy for the table using `malloc`/`realloc` -- this gives you random access to each open file and and the first free spot in the table (if you're careful).

+1. **User Space Functions:** How are the functions in the User Space API going to interact with the objects in virtual memory and in the disk image?
+Much of this is simplified as the project description assumes synchronous operations -- that is, most changes to the file system via this API are realized immediately instead of being scheduled for a later time.

+If you have an idea and want some feedback, feel free to discuss it on Piazza.

 ## How to Get the Skeleton Code

 On Nike, execute the following terminal command in order to download the project